matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 ### Proposed initial identifiers for the `brand` indentifier

+The following identifiers are proposed for the initial content of the `brand` identifier registry.
+The descriptions are guidelines to help server administrators pick a suitable brand identifier, and to help client authors style buttons in their clients.

  * Identifier: `apple`

-   Description: "Sign in with Apple".
-See https://developer.apple.com/design/human-interface-guidelines/sign-in-with-apple/overview/buttons/.
+   Description: Suitable for "Sign in with Apple": see https://developer.apple.com/design/human-interface-guidelines/sign-in-with-apple/overview/buttons/.

  * Identifier: `facebook`

-   Description: "Continue with Facebook".
-See https://developers.facebook.com/docs/facebook-login/web/login-button/.
+   Description: "Continue with Facebook": see https://developers.facebook.com/docs/facebook-login/web/login-button/.

  * Identifier: `github`